Torchhd: An Open Source Python Library to Support Research on Hyperdimensional Computing and Vector Symbolic Architectures: Abstract

 \section{Abstract}

-Hyperdimensional Computing (HDC) is a neuro-inspired computing framework that exploits high-dimensional random vector spaces.
-HDC uses extremely parallelizable arithmetic to provide computational solutions that balance accuracy, efficiency and robustness.
-This has proven especially useful in resource-limited scenarios such as embedded systems.
-The commitment of the scientific community to aggregate and disseminate research in this particularly multidisciplinary field has been fundamental for its advancement.
-Adding to this effort, we propose \libraryname{}, a high-performance open-source Python library for HDC. \libraryname{} seeks to make HDC more accessible and serves as an efficient foundation for research and application development.
-The easy-to-use library builds on top of PyTorch and features state-of-the-art HDC functionality, clear documentation and implementation examples from notable publications.
-Comparing publicly available code with their \libraryname{} implementation shows that experiments can run up to 104$\times$ faster. \libraryname{} is available at: \url{https://github.com/hyperdimensional-computing/torchhd}
+Hyperdimensional computing (HD), also known as vector symbolic architectures (VSA), is a framework for computing with distributed representations by exploiting properties of random high-dimensional vector spaces.
+The commitment of the scientific community to aggregate and disseminate research in this particularly multidisciplinary area has been fundamental for its advancement.
+Joining these efforts, we present \libraryname{}, a high-performance open source Python library for HD/VSA. \libraryname{} seeks to make HD/VSA more accessible and serves as an efficient foundation for further research and application development.
+The easy-to-use library builds on top of PyTorch and features state-of-the-art HD/VSA functionality, clear documentation, and implementation examples from well-known publications.
+Comparing publicly available code with their corresponding \libraryname{} implementation shows that experiments can run up to 100$\times$ faster. \libraryname{} is available at: \url{https://github.com/hyperdimensional-computing/torchhd}.